Visual Arts and Music for K-6

 After School Program

 The Fine Arts Department has designed the elementary extracurricular art program to supplement the weekly arts curriculum.
 These additional classes may offer experiences not offered in the regular classroom, and build on skills taught in the regular classroom at an advanced level.
 The philosophy of this program is to build competencies and enthusiasm in our students who have a demonstrated passion for the arts.
 These extracurricular classes better prepare them for more advanced study in middle and high school electives.
 All of these classes are staffed by practicing professionals in their field of study.
 The extracurricular program is run on a fee basis and is completely self-supporting.
-Elementary classes currently offered include dance, private instruction on musical instruments, drama club, elementary choir and visual arts.
+Elementary classes currently offered include dance, drama club, elementary choir and visual arts.

 Summer Arts Program